axelerant/engg-handbook/content/_index.md

 # Axelerant Engineering Handbook

-_Note: This handbook is close to release but not quite complete.
-Please edit the pages using the link at the bottom._
+_Note: This handbook is an evolving resource.
+We encourage you to contribute by editing the pages using the link at the bottom._

 ## What is this?